What Is Maturity Date?

 A maturity date is a deadline for settling a financial agreement.
 Typically, one party owes another party a sum of money by the maturity date.
 In practice, one person usually makes payments rather than paying the entire sum on the maturity date.
 The concept of a maturity date applies to a variety of financial obligations.

-Mortgage lenders don't wait until the maturity date to receive payments.
-Typically, you must pay each month at a pace that guarantees payback of the loan by maturity.
+Typically with a home loan, you must pay each month at a pace that guarantees payback of the loan by maturity.
 Auto loans and business loans work the same way.
 Some loans allow lower payments for several years, then a "balloon" payment at the end pays off the rest of the loan on the maturity date.

 Life Insurance Maturity

 Whole life insurance policies usually mature when you, the policyholder, turns 100.
 This means that when you turned 100, you would get the full value of the policy paid to you.
 However, since most people don't live to be 100, the policy pays a beneficiary upon your death, as agreed in the policy documents.
 This payment is a set amount that you agree to when buying the policy.